 A SIMPLE VOCABULARY EXTENSION ACTIVITY

-After my students interact with a vocabulary word through the task cards and supplemental exercises, it’s easy and effective to ask students to reflect on what they have learned with a simple extension activity.
+After my students interact with a vocabulary word through the task cards and supplemental exercises, it’s easy and effective to ask students to reflect on what they have learned with a fun vocabulary activity that encourages them to extend their learning.

 Using the numerous answers they provided during the differentiated vocabulary practice, I ask them to select the associations they made that are the most powerful.
 I ask them, Which connections really help you to understand this word?
 Which connections helped you to have the “Ah ha!
 I get it!” moment?
 Using those responses, students create a mini poster.
 They can do this artistically by hand drawing, by making a collage, or by compiling ideas digitally.